-5. Conclusions
+5 Conclusions

-The interdisciplinary emphasis of plant neurobiology is expressed by the shared objective of explaining plant signaling and adaptive behavior with an eye to ultimately providing a satisfactory account of plant intelligence; an account that honors the place of plant life in nature.
+The interdisciplinary emphasis of plant neurobiology is expressed by the shared objective of explaining plant signaling and adaptive behavior with an eye ultimately to providing a satisfactory account of plant intelligence; an account that honors the place of plant life in nature.
 Philosophy should not be alien to this project.
 In this manifesto I have defended the role of philosophy as integral to plant neurobiology.
 Plant neurobiology needs to push towards interdisciplinary cooperation more steadily.
-Philosophy and cognitive science can contribute in a distinctive manner to the establishment and consolidation of plant neurobiology as an interdisciplinary endeavor with a research agenda of its own by providing a theoretical and methodological framework much needed for the guidance of plant research.
-This manifesto thus seeks to encourage collaboration among scholars across the various disciplines that can potentially contribute to plant neurobiology.
+Philosophy can contribute in a distinctive manner to the establishment and consolidation of plant neurobiology as an interdisciplinary endeavor with a research agenda of its own by providing a theoretical and methodological framework much needed for the guidance of plant research.
+This manifesto thus seeks to encourage collaboration among scholars across the various disciplines that can potentially contribute to plant neurobiology.14

-Probably there is not set of necessary and sufficient conditions that trigger the creation and establishment of new scientific disciplines.
-But it is clear that the development of brand new explanatory models in plant neurobiology transcend the type of questions that could be posed from within each of the constituting plant sciences.
+Probably there is no set of necessary and sufficient conditions that can trigger the creation and establishment of new scientific disciplines.
+But it is clear that the development of explanatory models in plant neurobiology transcend the type of questions that could be posed from within each of the constituting plant sciences.
 The quest for plant intelligence requires the integration of multiple levels of description and explanation.
 Whether this collaborative effort fructifies in the consolidation of plant neurobiology as a distinct area of enquiry remains to be seen.
-For one thing, it is not above what matters.
+For one thing, it is not only the interaction between vertices in the plant neurobiology hexagon of Fig. 2 above what matters.
 Institutionally speaking, the situation is akin to that found in Cognitive Science four decades ago, prior to the commissioning of the Sloan Report, when there were no academic departments as such that would take the lead and help shape the discipline.
-Professional societies and scientific journals in plant neurobiology have seen the light in the last decade.
-Incidentally, the Society for Plant Neurobiology was renamed Society of Plant Signaling and Behavior in 2009.
-Having changed the very name of the society in recent years is symptomatic of the not-yet-stabilized state of the field.
-Collateral controversies aside I would like to think that the time is ripe to undertake the study of plant intelligence in an integrated, non-reductionist manner.
+I would like to think that the time is ripe to undertake the study of plant intelligence in an integrated manner.